jgibbons-cp/datadog/kubernetes/lab/operator/README.md

 Change <cluster_name_tag> to whatever you want your tag to be.

-- Unless you are using minikube or kind change the following to false
+- If you are using minikube or kind change the following to false
   ```
   ebpfCheck
   cspm